Announcements

 We have forgotten some key truths about God and instead have an idol.
 Here are four main idols that others emerge from.
 They are control, approval, comfort, and power.

 Each will cost us something personally, as well as affect others.
-Each are driven by our own desires.
+Each is driven by our own desires.

 What we have forgotten are these truths: